If you see illegal dumping, call 911 then call Citizen Service Bureau at 314-622-4800.

 Roll Out Carts

-Some areas without alleys are given portable rollout carts, which can be wheeled to the street for pick-up three times a week.
-Each individual home has its own roll out cart, and carts are shared at multi-family dwellings.
+In areas without alleys, each home or multi-family dwelling is given a portable rollout cart with pick-up three times a week.
 The cart must be rolled to the street on designated days no later than 5:30 a.m.
-The handle on the cart must be on the street side for pick-up.
+The cart handle must be on the street side for pick-up.
 Roll out carts may be rolled into the street if parked cars interfere with collection.
 The cart should be returned no later than 11:00 p.m. the same evening.
 Carts must be stored so that they are not visible from the street.
 The same Do's and Don'ts that apply to dumpster also apply to roll out carts.

 Pick-up days for household trash are either Monday and Thursday, or Tuesday and Friday, depending on where you live.
 Yard Waste is collected each Wednesday.